 Shops in Canada are running short on cannabis, especially CBD.
 In case you didn’t know it, the abbreviation means cannabidiol, a popular marihuana component without the high effect which is widely used in wellness routine.

 Cannabidiol comes to the shelves in various forms, but CBD oil is the most popular one.
-People use pure oil or add it to food and beverages to cure pain, insomnia, and anxiety.
 There’s still not enough medical studies of CBD, but people of all ages come to CBD shops.